 “When we go out there, if you look around, all you see is blue water, and it’s really hard to imagine that there’s anything in there,” says Anne Thompson, a biological oceanographer and research assistant professor at Portland State University who coasted out on several expeditions between 2016 and 2017.
 But she knows down 200 meters deep, in that harsh environment, there’s actually a team of organisms hard at work—tiny microorganisms that produce the oxygen that fills your lungs every five or so breaths.

-Thompson studies the billions of tiny plants that make up the ocean’s “invisible forest”—a considerably thin layer of ocean filled with microscopic organisms called phytoplankton that suck up carbon dioxide from the atmosphere and bubble out 50 percent of the planet’s oxygen.
+Thompson studies the billions of tiny plant-like organisms that make up the ocean’s “invisible forest”—a considerably thin layer of ocean filled with microscopic photosynthesizers called phytoplankton that suck up carbon dioxide from the atmosphere and bubble out 50 percent of the planet’s oxygen.
 Like a terrestrial forest, energy transfers between the sun, the plants, the animals and organisms, and so on.
 The phytoplankton are found floating in the top layers of the ocean above about 200 meters, or as far as sunlight can filter down.
 Not only do they help drive the cycling of carbon and produce a significant bulk of the world’s oxygen, phytoplankton also serve as a buffet of nutrients—the foundation of the food web feeding larger creatures in the sea.
 And like terrestrial forests, the invisible forest’s phytoplankton is made up of many species of photosynthetic microorganisms, from larger bodied silica-covered diatoms to the tiniest cyanobacteria.

 “This is what’s happening in the open ocean—but instead of trees, we have these single-celled photosynthetic organisms that you just can’t see if you look,” Thompson says.
 The forest of photosynthetic microorganisms in the open ocean remains unseen to the naked eye, but like any ecosystem, “it’s beautiful, it’s huge, and it’s really wild,” she says.